fourTheorem/slic-starter/README.md

 AWS_PROFILE=your-production-account serverless deploy
 ```

-4. Alter the `nsDomain` property in `backend/custom.yml` and `frontend/custom.yml`.
+6. Alter the `nsDomain` property in `backend/custom.yml` and `frontend/custom.yml`.
 Use a domain you own so you can update DNS entries to point to your deployed environment.
 When the deployment process runs, the domain owner will be sent an email to verify ownership before the deployment completes.
-5. Deploy the CI/CD pipeline to your CICD account!
+7. Deploy the CI/CD pipeline to your CICD account.

 ```
 cd cicd